The Duquesne Spy Ring

 Second, we helped set up an office for “Harry” in Manhattan where he could receive visiting spies.
 The office was outfitted with hidden microphones and a two-way mirror where we could watch and film everything going on.
 With cameras secretly rolling, Sebold met with a string of Nazis who wished to pass secret and sensitive national defense and wartime information to the Gestapo.

 One of those visitors was Duquesne, a veteran spy who served as the group’s leader.
-In Sebold’s rigged office, Duquesne explained how fires could be started at industrial plants and shared photographs and plans he’d stolen from a plant in Delaware describing a new bomb being made in the U.S.
+In Sebold’s rigged office, Duquesne explained how fires could be started at industrial plants and shared photographs and plans he’d stolen from a plant in Delaware describing a new bomb being made in the United States.

 Sebold talks with Duquesne, who was unaware that FBI agents were taping the whole episode behind a two-way mirror